Functional analytic methods for discrete approximations of subwavelength resonator systems: Applications of the generalised capacitance matrix

-In this case, we have a very similar characterization of the band-gap frequencies to the one given in \Cref{prop:fg}. \begin{lemma} The subwavelength band-gap frequencies of \eqref{eq:scattering_defect} are precisely the characteristic values $\omega = \omega^\epsilon(\delta,\alpha_1)$ of the operator
+where $\alpha=(\alpha_1,\alpha_2).$ In this case, since the defect is periodic in the $x_1$-direction, we can reduce \eqref{eq:scattering_ln} to a Helmholtz resonance problem posed on the infinite strip $Y_{\mathrm{strip}}$ shown in \Cref{fig:defect_line} and have a very similar characterisation of the band-gap frequencies to the one given in \Cref{prop:fg}. \begin{lemma} The subwavelength band-gap frequencies of \eqref{eq:scattering_defect} are precisely the characteristic values $\omega = \omega^\epsilon(\delta,\alpha_1)$ of the operator

 inside the band gap of $\Dc$, such that $\omega^\epsilon \to 0$ as $\delta\to0$. \end{lemma} We now let $\omega^{\alpha_1,*}$ be the maximum of the first band at $\alpha=(\alpha_1,\alpha_2)$: